Staraya Ladoga House of Creativity

 The House of Creativity "Staraya Ladoga" was an all-Russian centre for artistic creativity, which existed in the Volkhovsky District of Leningrad Oblast from the mid-20th century up to the 1990s.
 It was located opposite the ancient village of Staraya Ladoga on the right bank of the Volkhov River.

 History

-After the origination of the Leningrad Union of Soviet Artists, a question about the foundation of the house for vacation and creativity was stated.
-For this purpose in 1935, some accommodations were allocated in the Leningrad suburb Gatchina.
+After the establishment of the Leningrad Union of Soviet Artists, a question about the foundation of a house for vacation and creativity was raised.
+For this purpose, in 1935, some accommodations were allocated in the Leningrad suburb of Gatchina.
 The restoration of them began in 1936, but World War II intervened in it.
 Gatchina was occupied for almost three years during World War II.
-The Gatchina Palace was destroyed and the house for vacation and creativity, too.
-In February 1945, it was the second attempt of the foundation of this one.
-The ex-estate of the prince Nikolay Shakhovskoy in Staraya Ladoga was given up to Leningrad artists as a base zone for the rest and creative work.
+The Gatchina Palace was destroyed, and the house for vacation and creativity, too.
+In February 1945, it was the second attempt at the foundation of this one.
+The ex-estate of Prince Nikolay Shakhovskoy in Staraya Ladoga was given up to Leningrad artists as a base zone for rest and creative work.